 With a limited palette, the older painters could do just as well as today… what they did was sounder.”

 Part 3 of this 4 part series for beginners to acrylic painting

 The first thing I do is block-in the bottom half of the sky with the pinky tone; I’m not worried about too much detail, just getting a general tone blocked in.

-This helps you to judge relative tones and assess the next layer of colours that need to be added.
+This helps you judge relative tones and assess the next layer of colours that need to be added.

 The ‘block in’ is still using the same premixed colours that we used for the sky and the clouds.

-By using a limited palette, it makes it easier create a visual balance and harmony.
+By using a limited palette, it makes it easier to create a visual balance and harmony.

-You will have a tendency to try and paint the sand ‘more sand coloured’ as it has such a strong emotional bond with our memories of what colour sand ‘should be’ rather than what the colour actually is.
+You will tend to try and paint the sand ‘more sand coloured’ as it has such a strong emotional bond with our memories of what colour sand ‘should be’ rather than what the colour actually is.

 Try using the purple and see how you get on.